-You have to go through your own insurance company after a car accident and in many other situations, which is why you should follow one important rule: Don’t blindly trust an insurance company—not even yours.
-They all want to save money and that’s all, so you must always be cautious of what you say.
+In many cases, you’ll have to go through your own insurance company first.
+This is why you should follow one important rule: Don’t blindly trust an insurance company—not even yours.
+They all want to save money.
+That’s why you must always be careful what you say.

 The defense team or insurance negotiators involved in your claim may attempt to warp your words in statements, letters, calls, or any other communication in a way that sets you in a bad light.
 The goal is to get the blame shifted to you.

-This is because of New York’s comparative negligence rules, which on one hand allow you to file suit even if you’re partially to blame.
-On the other hand, however, these rules reduce your compensation by the same percentage as the fault you bear.
-For example if your compensation is $100,000, but you were also 10 percent to blame, then you’d only receive $90,000.
+This is because of New York’s comparative negligence rule.
+On one hand, thus rule allows you to file suit even if you’re partially to blame.
+On the other hand, these rules reduce your compensation by the same percentage as the fault you bear.
+For example, if your compensation is $100,000, but you were also 10 percent to blame, then you’d only receive $90,000.

 Fortunately, an experienced injury lawyer in Staten Island can help make sure that you aren’t left holding any undeserved blame for your injuries.

-You can’t afford to let those who are negligent escape justice.
-A qualified lawyer with access to investigators, auditors, and medical experts, as well as familiarity with the local legal players and insurance representatives, can help you recover fair compensation for all you’ve suffered.
+You can’t afford to let responsible parties escape justice.
+A lawyer with access to investigators, auditors, and medical experts, as well as familiarity with the local legal players and insurance reps, can help you recover fair compensation for all you’ve suffered.

 The lawyers at Greenstein & Milbauer, LLP have all these assets.
 You can schedule a free, no-obligation consultation with a Staten Island personal injury lawyer by calling us at 1-800-VICTIM2 (842-8462) or filling out the form below.